Captain's Log

 Derrick, 35

-Since the client aimed to attract younger users while retaining their older base, I pivoted to interviewing 6 participants (ages 29-65) with varying experience using any spam-filtering telecom services to understand their how they deal with spam calls & what would motivate them to use a product like Captain's Log.
+Since we aimed to attract new & younger users while retaining our current base, I pivoted to interviewing 6 participants (ages 29-65) with varying experience using any spam-filtering telecom services.
+I wanted to understand how they dealt with spam calls & what would motivate them to use a product like Captain's Log.

 Opportunities